dahernan/dahernan.github.com/content/post/2014-09-10-speaking-at-london-go-meetup.md

 You can get the code that I used for the examples, and the slides https://github.com/dahernan/gophertest

-At the end more than a session about all testing ecosystem, I kind of live coding session about how I use [Goconvey](https://github.com/smartystreets/goconvey) to do testing.
+At the end more than a session about all testing ecosystem, was a kind of live coding session about how I use [Goconvey](https://github.com/smartystreets/goconvey) to do testing.
-So it's a pitty that there is no video for the talk.
+So it's a pitty that there is no video for the talk, because the slides and the code is not very representative.

 ![alt](/images/gomeetup.jpeg)